iron-fish/website/docs/onboarding/cli.md

 ```sh
 ironfish miners:mined [START] [STOP]
 ```
-Optional arguments: [START] and [STOP] are either positive numbers that indicate the starting and stopping blocks or are negative to count backwards from the head of the chain.
+Optional arguments: [START] and [STOP] are either positive numbers that indicate the starting and stopping blocks or are negative to count backward from the head of the chain.

 ### Networking
 #### peers:list